 It seems that life gets more and more expensive every year.
 I am facing, incidentally, a significant rent increase.

 In mid-sentence, remember to add both commas.
-The closing comma, also known as appositive comma is also important and should not be omitted.
+The closing comma (appositive comma) is also important and should not be omitted.

 Sales are not improving.
 Rebecca, incidentally, thinks that financial conditions are being affected.